 A. Not necessarily.
 If security is important to you, then shop for the best fixed-rate mortgage out there.
 Pay attention to the interest rates and how they are fluctuating, and be sure to get your lender to lock-in, or guarantee the interest rate if the loan is closed within a specific time.

 Q. Eek!
 My lender says I have to pay Private Mortgage Insurance on my mortgage.
 How much is it going to be anyway?

-A. Does your lender wear a helmet when he skis?
-It’s the same thing, he wants to protect himself in case you default on your loan.
+A. Your lender will want to protect himself in case you default on your loan.
 You can expect to pay 1-5 percent of the total mortgage with the initial premium, and possibly a monthly fee on top of that.

 Q. I’m a coward and I know it.
 My lender showed me an amortization schedule that scared me to death.
 Almost everything I pay at the beginning of my loan goes to the bank.
 What’s up?

-A. Looking at an amortization schedule can make the best of us squirm, but there’s no way to avoid the truth: Your loan payments are spread evenly over a period of time (amortized), and the interest takes up a bigger chunk of the payment at the beginning.
+A. Your loan payments are spread evenly over a period of time (amortized), and the interest takes up a bigger chunk of the payment at the beginning.
 Things look up toward the end of the life of the loan: Your payments go mainly toward the principal then.